Insidious: The Last Key: Marketing

 On August 29, 2017, it was announced via Universal Studios' Halloween Horror Nights that the film would be titled Insidious: The Last Key.
 In October 2017, the first poster and two trailer were divulged via Universal and Sony Pictures Entertainment.
-The variant poster art for social media promotion was designed by American Artist Justin Paul.
+The variant poster art for social media promotion was designed by American artist Justin Paul.

 Box office

-Insidious: The Last Key grossed $67.6 million in the United States and Canada, and $100.1 million in other territories, for a worldwide total of $167.9 million, against a production budget of $10 million.
-It is the highest-grossing film in the franchise, surpassing the second installment's $161 million, and the first film of the series to gross $100 million overseas.
+Insidious: The Last Key grossed $67.7 million in the United States and Canada, and $105.1 million in other territories, for a worldwide total of $172.8 million, against a production budget of $10 million.
+It became the highest-grossing film in the franchise, surpassing the second installment's $161 million, and was the first film of the series to gross $100 million overseas.

 In the United States and Canada, Insidious: The Last Key was released alongside the wide expansion of Molly's Game, and was projected to gross $20–22 million from 3,116 theaters in its opening weekend.
 The film made $1.98 grossed from Thursday night previews, the highest preview total of the franchise.
 It went on to debut to $29.3 million for the weekend, finishing second at the box office behind holdover Jumanji: Welcome to the Jungle and marking the second-highest opening of the series and grossing, behind Chapter 2.